theotherp/nzbhydra2/readme.md

 * On linux start "nzbhydra2" (currently working only on x64)
 * On Mac: No executable yet, see next point
 * If you cannot run the executables for some reason there's another way: The executables are just compiled python.
 Download [nzbhydra2wrapper.py](https://raw.githubusercontent.com/theotherp/nzbhydra2/master/other/wrapper/nzbhydra2wrapper.py), put it in the main NZBHydra folder and run it
+* Alternatively you can use docker.
+You might want to use [binhex' container](https://hub.docker.com/r/binhex/arch-nzbhydra2/).
+A container by popular maintainers linuxserver.io is [in the works](https://github.com/linuxserver/docker-hydra2).

 After a while your browser should open to http://127.0.0.1:5076

-Alternatively you can use a docker container:
-`docker run -p <localport>:5076 -v <localdatafolder>:/data -v <localtorrentsfolder>:/torrents theotherp/nzbhydra2 <arguments>`.
-In the Hydra main config set the external URL correctly (i.e. which targets the running instance) and disable "Use local address in API results".
-Note: This is the first docker container I've ever made.
-It works fine, I think, but apparently it doesn't meet some standards.
-You might want to wait for somebody else to provide a "proper" container.

 The java executable is expected to be in the PATH.
 If it's not and you can't/won't put it there then you need to provide the full path using the <tt>--java</tt> paramater